likhithkrishna1103-tech/Hindmovie/README.md

-# 🏴‍☠️ ZORO plugin repository for SkyStream
+# 🏴‍☠️ ZORO Plugin Repository for SkyStream

 ZORO is an extension repo for [SkyStream](https://github.com/akashdh11/skystream).